dgcamblor/UMIvar/Doctorado/Paper writing/Tumor-informed versus tumor-agnostic approaches in addressing minimal residual disease — unraveling the optimal strategy (writing).md

 ### Other studies

 Several other studies have explored the potential of assessing tumor mutations to inform the tracking of MRD via ctDNA.

+Reinert et al. used Signatera, which relies on WES as opposed to PCR-amplicon based methods to characterize the tumor tissue

 ![[Tumor-informed versus tumor-agnostic approaches in addressing minimal residual disease — unraveling the optimal strategy (planning)#Tumor-informed]]